MichaelSalata/compare-my-biometrics/project_management/devlog.md

 ## Rough Edges
 - [x] made `visit_8080_on_vm.sh` dynamically get terraform values ✅ 2025-04-08

-- [ ] add `terraform destroy` in README after `docker compose down`
+- [x] add `terraform destroy` in README after `docker compose down` ✅ 2025-04-08

+- [ ] make remote-exec run in the background:  add & to end of deployment command

-- [ ] get terraform to find an push the google credentials using the path set in .tfvars
+- [x] get terraform to find an push the google credentials using the path set in .tfvars ✅ 2025-04-08

 - [ ] get dag to run immediately on Airflow Startup

 - [ ] generate documentation for written functions

-- [ ] create image for DAG for README
+- [ ] create UML image for DAG using Airflow webserver and put it in README

-- [ ] schedule it to run once a month
+- [x] schedule it to run once a month ✅ 2025-04-08

 - [ ] ensure dbt partitions on dates